How is online learning different?

 To find out if you are ready to be an online learner by completing our Readiness Assessment.

-Be sure to also review the information provided in the Online Learning Tour.
+Be sure to also review the information provided at Getting Started.

 There is no difference between the tuition and fees for online and traditional classes.
 These are mandated by the State.
-Information about other student fees is posted on the Explanation of Student Fees & Fee Schedule webpage.
+Information about other student fees is posted on the Student Fees webpage.
+CA residency requirements (for fee purposes) are the same for regular classes and online classes.

-The Student ID Card Fee, Student Representation Fee and Registration Support Fee are not required and are voluntary.
+The Student ID Card Fee and Student Representation Fee are not required and are voluntary.
 To opt out of the Student Body Fee, you may do so by requesting the form and faxing it to Student Services prior to the second week of the quarter.
-To opt out of the Registration Support Fee or Student Representation Fee, you must do so in person at the Admissions Offices at either Foothill campus prior to the second week of the quarter.
+Students who do not wish to pay the optional fees must submit a request by email to FoothillFeeWaiver@fhda.edu.
+The waiver must be submitted during the registration period and is valid for the applicable term.

 Foothill College has an Academic Honor Code that addresses academic dishonesty, especially cheating and plagiarism.
 It is every student's responsibility to know what constitutes academic dishonesty.
 If you have any questions, ask your instructor, division dean or the Dean of Student Affairs & Activities, Pat Hyland, Room 2002 in the Campus Center; or call (650) 949-7241.

 You can take the placement test for chemistry, English, ESL, or math.
-If you have coursework from another college, bring your transcript (unofficial is acceptable) to Counseling Drop-in in Room 8305A.
-You will need to complete the Prerequisite Clearance Form (PDF), which is available in the Counseling Center as well as online.
-See Prerequisite Clearance Form
+If you have coursework from another college, in addition to providing a copy of your transcript (unofficial is acceptable), you will need to complete the Academic Release of Hold(s) Agreement (http://www.foothill.edu/reg/forms/hold_release_agreement.pdf).
+See Ways to Clear a Prerequisite (http://www.foothill.edu/counseling/prereqs.php) for more information.

-If you do not in the Bay Area and need proctored testing, check the following site for the location of an assessment center nearby: http://www.ncta-testing.org/cctc/
+If you do not live in the Bay Area and need proctored testing, check the following site for the location of an assessment center nearby: National College Testing Association (NCTA).

 Students on waiting lists will NOT be able to login to online courses until about one day AFTER they are officially enrolled.
 If the class you want is full before the session starts, see page 6 of the Registration Guide for Waitlist Procedures.